CEED/libCEED/doc/libCEED.md

 the amount of FLOPs needed for their evaluation, as well as the memory transfer needed for a matvec.

-Our focus in libCEED instead is on **partial assembly**, where we compute and store only **D** (or portions of it) and evaluate the actions of **P**, **G** and **B** on-the-fly.
+Our focus in libCEED, instead, is on **partial assembly**, where we compute and store only **D** (or portions of it) and evaluate the actions of **P**, **G** and **B** on-the-fly.
 Critically for performance, we take advantage of the tensor-product structure of the degrees of freedom and quadrature points on quad